Top 9 Foods That Disrupt Sleep

 - Foods with good sources of tryptophan, which will enhance your body’s serotonin and melatonin production.
 This includes things like walnuts, cherries, eggs, salmon, and turkey.

 - Try a supplement with bioactive milk peptides to trigger sleepiness naturally.
-Bioactive milk peptides are a natural nutritional compound that is lactose-free, sleep inducing, calming, has a natural sedative effect on the brain, and brings on productive sustained sleep patterns--perfect for REM sleep.
-They are very popular in Europe and are now hitting the US market.
+Bioactive milk peptides are a natural nutritional compound that is sleep-inducing, calming, has a natural sedative effect on the brain, and brings on productive sustained sleep patterns — perfect for REM sleep.
+They are very popular in Europe and have hit the US market in recent years.
 They are very safe and non-habit forming!

 If you have been having trouble getting your zzz’s, and want a good night’s sleep consistently, then give these recommendations a try.
 You should see a difference quickly!